SM 32x100 [2xM8] / N42 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Significant importance in advanced technologically fields – are used in HDD drives, electric motors, medical devices or other advanced devices.
+- Significant importance in modern technologies – are used in HDD drives, electric motors, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
-It's also worth noting that small elements of these devices have the potential to hinder the diagnostic process after entering the body.
+- Possible danger associated with microscopic parts of magnets pose a threat, when accidentally ingested, which becomes significant in the context of child safety.
+It's also worth noting that small elements of these products have the potential to be problematic in medical diagnosis when they are in the body.

 Neodymium magnets should not be near people with pacemakers.